 Under 38 U.S.C.
 4103A(a), a DVOP specialist provides Individualized career services and facilitates placements to meet the employment needs of veterans, prioritizing service to special disabled veterans, other disabled veterans, and other categories of veterans in accordance with priorities determined by the USDOL.
-Policies and procedure are in place to specifically prohibit DVOP specialists from performing non-veteran related duties that detract from their ability to perform their statutorily defined duties related to meeting the employment needs of eligible veterans.
+Policies and procedures are in place to specifically prohibit DVOP specialists from performing non-veteran related duties that detract from their ability to perform their statutorily defined duties related to meeting the employment needs of eligible veterans.
 Additionally, regular audits are performed by the DVET to ensure compliance with the limitations on the duties of DVOP specialists.

 DVOP specialists also place maximum emphasis on assisting veterans who are economically or educationally disadvantaged.
-To ensure that DVOP specialists can fulfill their statutory responsibilities to provide intensive services to these categories of veterans, they are required to follow guidance developed by USDOL to identify the veterans prioritized and emphasized by the DVOP statute.
-An eligible veteran or eligible spouse who is identified as having a significant barrier to employment is immediately referred to a DVOP specialist or, in instances where a DVOP specialist is not available, another provider of intensive services.
+To ensure that DVOP specialists can fulfill their statutory responsibilities to provide individualized career services to these categories of veterans, they are required to follow guidance developed by USDOL and the Employment Service to identify the veterans prioritized and emphasized by the DVOP statute.
+An eligible veteran or eligible spouse who is identified as having a significant barrier to employment is immediately referred to a DVOP specialist after being triaged or, in instances where a DVOP specialist is not available, another provider of individualized career services within the AJC system DVOP staff and other AJC staff provide veterans with SBEs and other eligible with access to occupations in demand, training and other services expected to be generated through the applicability of the priority of service through the provision of individualized career services with the goal of finding long term sustainable employment.